Forensic Lab Guide

-This guide covers how to use unJaena AI's core feature -- AI forensic analysis -- to quickly and accurately analyze collected evidence.
-Through natural language queries, you can discover meaningful evidence from tens of thousands of artifacts and build a complete picture of an incident.
+This guide covers how to use unJaena AI's core feature -- Forensic Lab -- to quickly and accurately analyze collected evidence.
+Through natural language queries, you can discover meaningful evidence from tens of thousands of artifacts and review indicators such as emails, IPs, domains, URLs, and file hashes alongside case evidence.

 Key Features#